Proof of Program Integrity¶

 Goes_To as an expression function.

-GNATprove can fully prove this version.
-As
+GNATprove can fully prove this version:

 Goes_To is an expression

-function, its body is available for proof.
+function, so its body is available for proof (specifically, for creating

 Stacks defines an abstract stack type with a

-This example is not correct.
+This example isn't correct.
 The postcondition of

-Push is only true if
+Push is only satisfied

-the stack is not full when
+if the stack isn't full when we call

 We now change the behavior of